All Products

 DESC[RIBE] <catalog_name>.<database_name>.<table_name>;

-• View the table schema and the storage location of the table file from the CREATE command.
+View the schema and storage location from the CREATE statement:

 SHOW CREATE TABLE <catalog_name>.<database_name>.<table_name>;